Arrowrock Reservoir, Idaho, USA

 - Statistics / Weather / Helpful Links

 Looking for Arrowrock Reservoir cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 One in a string of three major reservoirs built to irrigate the parched Boise Valley, Arrowrock Reservoir has contributed to water recreation in southwestern Idaho for nearly a hundred years.
 Arrowrock Dam was the tallest concrete arch structure in the world at 348 feet when completed in 1915, a title it held until 1924.
 Located at the confluence of the main channel and the south fork of the Boise River, the dam incorporated a series of new innovations into its preparatory work and construction.
 When completely filled, the reservoir stretched 18 miles up the canyon and covered 3,141 acres with water.
 When the dam was refurbished in 1937, another five feet in height were added to the dam.
 The ‘Y’-shaped reservoir extends back along both the south fork and the main fork of the Boise River.
 Although no absolute depths are recorded for the reservoir, depth is at least 260 feet at the base of the dam.
 Because the walls of the canyon are steep, actual depths within the reservoir are likely deeper in spots.